Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 It would delete the existing log files before starting the reseeding process.

-The above discussed manual solutions could help you fix the issue of Exchange database stuck in disconnected and resynchronizing state.
-But if the corruption of the database is the cause behind this error, then we would recommend you go for an Exchange database recovery solution.
+The above-discussed manual solutions could help you fix the issue of Exchange database stuck in disconnected and resynchronizing state.
+But If the methods explained in this guide fail to fix the Exchange databases stuck in a disconnected and resynchronizing state. then we would recommend you, Exchange recovery software, like Recoveryfix for Exchange Server, to recover the mailboxes from the damaged database.

 Download Now